caiobacode/docker-todo-list/README.md

 # 🔎 Additional details

 ### Notes
->I just do DockerFiles, Docker-Compose, and Docker comands<br/>
+>I just do DockerFiles, Docker-Compose, and Docker comands.<br/>
->The front-end and back-end applications were already done
+>The front-end and back-end applications were already done.

 <br>
  <details>